thiagobien/ACL/workshop/05_Developing_Microservices/03_Create_Microservice_Release/README.md

     1. Reads the current version of the microservice.
     1. Creates a release branch with the name release/**version**.
     1. Increments the current version by 1.
-    1. Pushes the new version to the Git repository.
+    1. Commits/Pushes the new version to the Git repository.

 ## Step 2.
 Build new Release in Jenkins